The Best Hikes in Phoenix - Travel by Brit

 Just a few miles south of Pinnacle Peak lies the McDowell Sonoran Desert Preserve, home to dozens of fabulous hikes in Scottsdale, including the Gateway Loop Trail!

-This trail is relatively flat, which makes it one of the best hikes in Phoenix for mountain biking.
-Try this mountain biking tour to explore the Sonoran Desert with a professional, trained guide!
+The Gateway Loop Trail is a busy trail located in the South Region of the McDowell Mountains and accessed at the Gateway Trailhead.
+You’ll start the hike from the parking lot on Saguaro Trail (0.3 miles), leading you to the Gateway Loop Trail.
+This trail is relatively flat, which makes it one of the best hikes for mountain biking.
+Try this Private Guided Mountain Bike Tour to explore the Sonoran Desert with a trained guide.
 Also, you can bring your dogs on this hike.
-We took our golden retriever puppy, Sedona, and she met lots of furry friends on this trail!
+We took our golden retriever, Sedona, and she met lots of furry friends on this trail!

-Bonus Tip: Stop at the Gateway Saddle about halfway through the hike for a scenic photo!
+Tip: Stop at the Gateway Saddle about halfway through the hike for a scenic photo!

 3) Tom’s Thumb Trail